Kschermers/3081Porject/Lab_06_Full_Feedback.md

 #### Testing Mutant 1 for failure

-+ Pass: At least one test failed for Mutant 1
++ Skip: Abstract test class.

+  This test was not run because of an earlier failing test.

 #### Testing Mutant 2 for failure

-+ Pass: At least one test failed for Mutant 2
++ Skip: Abstract test class.

+  This test was not run because of an earlier failing test.

 #### Testing Mutant 3 for failure

-+ Pass: At least one test failed for Mutant 3
++ Skip: Abstract test class.

+  This test was not run because of an earlier failing test.

 #### Testing Mutant 4 for failure

-+ Pass: At least one test failed for Mutant 4
++ Skip: Abstract test class.

+  This test was not run because of an earlier failing test.

 #### Testing Mutant 5 for failure

-+ Pass: At least one test failed for Mutant 5
++ Skip: Abstract test class.

+  This test was not run because of an earlier failing test.

 #### Testing Mutant 6 for failure

-+ Pass: At least one test failed for Mutant 6
++ Skip: Abstract test class.

+  This test was not run because of an earlier failing test.

 #### Testing Mutant 7 for failure

-+ Pass: At least one test failed for Mutant 7
++ Skip: Abstract test class.

+  This test was not run because of an earlier failing test.

 #### Testing Mutant 8 for failure

-+ Pass: At least one test failed for Mutant 8
++ Skip: Abstract test class.

+  This test was not run because of an earlier failing test.

 #### Testing Mutant 9 for failure

-+ Pass: At least one test failed for Mutant 9
++ Skip: Abstract test class.

+  This test was not run because of an earlier failing test.